yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/solana/top-ledger/dex-trades.md

 2. Iterate over the transactions.
 3. Get accounts of the transaction (the `resolved_accounts()` method contains also accounts stored in the [Address Lookup Tables](https://docs.solana.com/developing/lookup-tables)).
 4. Iterate over the instructions within the transaction.
-5. Keep only inner instructions beloging to the current top-level instruction.
+5. Keep only inner instructions belonging to the current top-level instruction.
-Becuse the inner instructions are at the transaction level, you must filter filter which inner instruction belong to the current instruction by using the `index` property.
+Because the inner instructions are at the transaction level, you must filter filter which inner instruction belong to the current instruction by using the `index` property.
 6. Get the program account.
 7. Process trade instruction by calling the `get_trade_instruction(...)` function.